Kusamakura (novel): Plot

 The novel tells of an artist who retreats to the mountains, where he stays at a remote, almost deserted hotel.
-There he becomes intrigued by the mysterious hostess, O-Nami, who reminds him of the John Millais painting Ophelia.
+There he becomes intrigued by the mysterious hostess, O-Nami, who reminds him of the John Everett Millais painting Ophelia.

 Ostensibly looking for subjects to paint, the artist makes only a few sketches, but instead writes poetry.
 This poetry is inserted into a text that consists of scenes from the artist's reclusive life and essay-like meditations on art and the artist's position in society.
 In these musings, the artist quotes and mentions a variety of Japanese, Chinese and European painters, poets, and novelists.
 For example, he discusses the difference between painting and poetry as argued in Gotthold Ephraim Lessing's Laocoon: An Essay on the Limits of Painting and Poetry.
 Other writers and poets referred to include Wang Wei, Tao Yuanming, Bashō, Laurence Sterne (Tristram Shandy), Oscar Wilde (The Critic as Artist), and Henrik Ibsen.

 Chapter 12 contains an apology for the death of Sōseki's student Misao Fujimura, who committed suicide by drowning.
 Calling his death heroic, the narrator asserts: "That youth gave his life – a life which should not be surrendered – for all that is implicit in the one word 'poetry'."